Angola national football team: 2006 FIFA World Cup

-When picking the squad, Gonçalves sought advice from Chelsea manager José Mourinho, whose wife was born in Angola.
-Angola's Golden Generation saw players like Akwá, João Ricardo, Paulo Figueiredo, Flávio Amado and Jamba selected to go to the World Cup.
+When picking the squad, Gonçalves sought advice from José Mourinho because his Angolan wife would have insight into players like Akwá, João Ricardo, Paulo Figueiredo, Flávio Amado, and Jamba.
 Angola played six warm-up games against South Korea, Mauritius, Lesotho, Argentina, Turkey and USA.

-Angola played their first World Cup finals game against the Portuguese side, who won the match 1–0, the only goal coming from Pauleta.
+Angola played their first World Cup finals game against the Portuguese side (Ronaldo's first world cup match), who won the match 1–0, the only goal coming from Pauleta.
 There was a very friendly environment in and around the stadium during this match because of the links and friendship between the countries of Angola and Portugal.
-Angola drew 0–0 in their second game with Mexico, and still had a chance of qualifying for the second round had they beaten Iran in their final group game, but the match finished 1–1 after goals by Flávio and Sohrab Bakhtiarizadeh.
-Angola were eliminated from the tournament only losing one game.
+Angola drew 0–0 in their second game with Mexico with a great performance from João Ricardo (goalkeeper, also of Portuguese descent, and curiously conceded Cristiano Ronaldo's first career goal) he was named man of the match.
+Although he was the only unemployed player in the tournament, he was helping Angola as still had a chance of qualifying, but the match finished 1–1 after goals by Flávio and Sohrab Bakhtiarizadeh.
+Angola were eliminated from the tournament only losing one game and 11 cards in 3 Matches.

 Fans of the Angola national football team in Cologne, Germany.

 Iran versus Angola during the 2006 FIFA World Cup.

 2010 World Cup failure

-After the 2006 World Cup, many of Angola's most experienced players such as Akwá and João Ricardo retired from the international game, but the expectation was still high for the team to qualify for the 2010 World Cup in South Africa.
+After the 2006 World Cup, many of Angola's most experienced players such as Akwá and João Ricardo retired from the international game, but the expectation remained high for the team to qualify for the 2010 World Cup in South Africa.
 The team had a bye through the first round of qualification and in the second round they were drawn in Group 3 along with Benin, Uganda and Niger.
 Despite winning their first two matches, Angola failed to proceed to the third round, missing out by two points.

 2010 Africa Cup of Nations

 As hosts of the 2010 Africa Cup of Nations, Angola were seeded in Group A along with Mali, Algeria, and Malawi.
-Coached by Manuel José, in their first game they drew 4–4 with Mali, after letting a 4–0 lead slip in the last 11 minutes (including three goals in stoppage time).
+Coached by Manuel José, in their first game they drew 4–4 with Mali, after letting a 4–0 lead slip in the last 11 minutes (including three goals in stoppage time) and so, it became known and nicknamed "selection of almost" in Angola.
 They recovered from this by beating Malawi 2–0 in the second match, and topped the group by drawing 0–0 with Algeria.
-They were knocked out in the quarter final after a 1–0 defeat by eventual finalists Ghana.
+Were knocked out in the quarter final after a 1–0, defeat by eventual finalists Ghana.